-To no one’s surprise, the Philadelphia 76ers drafted Markelle Fultz with the first pick of the 2017 NBA Draft on Thursday night.
+The 2021 NBA Draft was held on July 29 and the Detroit Pistons took Oklahoma State guard Cade Cunningham with the first pick.
 Only time will tell if he will be a solid player, a Hall of Famer or an all-time bust.

 However, even if his career does not pan out, he has to seriously underperform, make poor life choices or choose a different path to make this list.
 Here are the five worst No. 1 overall draft picks in NBA history.

 5. Clifton McNeely, G , Texas Wesleyan

 1947 Basketball Association of America (BAA) Draft – Pittsburgh Ironmen